Virus concerns lead Holland, Princess to nix Alaska cruises

 Not having tourists spending money will affect everything from the city tax collections to nearly every shop and store in the city, including Alaska’s oldest business.

 The Tongass Trading Co. claims that title, saying it’s been in business continuously since 1898.
-It’s an old general store that has evolved to encompass 11 businesses in six buildings, selling everything from clothing, footwear, sporting goods, furniture, hardware items and several souvenir shops, said Chris Parks, the general manager and president.
+It’s an old general store that has evolved to encompass 11 businesses in six buildings, selling everything from clothing, footwear, sporting goods, furniture, hardware items and souvenirs, said Chris Parks, the general manager and president.

 Parks said most people he’s talked to are hoping there will be some ships in the second half of the summer.
 “I’ve basically planned on having no ships at all, and if we get some, great.
 It’s a bonus,” he said.